hanpari/sovereign/source/02/063_enemy.md

 "Let's say I decided to consider that eventuality.
 What exactly will happen if the Gift from the epitaph is awake?"

 Simone shook her head.
 "I have no idea, Sava.
-The egg-shaped object is often depicted in Elven sources.
+The Egg-shaped object is often depicted in Elven sources.
 In fact, they made it a sacred symbol of their religion, but even they do not know what it represents.
 There is no proof that the Egg is the Gift."

 "Let's suppose to be that case."